 History of Nepal

 The history of Nepal is believed to begin in the 7th century BC with the arrival of Kiratis from the east, considered to be the first inhabitants of Nepal, who also brought Buddhism to the country.
-Buddhism was replaced by Hinduism in the 3rd century, when the Licchavi kings from India defeated the Kiratis.
-Caste system was also introduced during this period.
+Buddhism was replaced by Hinduism in the 3rd century when the Licchavi kings from India defeated the Kiratis.
+The caste system was also introduced during this period.
 Nepal history is divided into three category- ancients Nepal (Licchhavi dynasty), Medival Nepal (Malla dynasty) and Shaha dynasty.

-Around the turn of 7th century, the Thakuris took over the power from the Licchavis, making Amshu Varma, the first Thakurian king.
-The period that followed was often referred to as the Dark ages because of instability and invasion that surrounded much part of the reign.
+Around the turn of the 7th century, the Thakuris took over the power from the Licchavis, making Anshu Varma, the first Thakurian king.
+The period that followed was often referred to as the Dark ages because of instability and invasion that surrounded many parts of the reign.

 After the royal massacre in 2001, Gyanendra, brother of King Birendra was made the King.
-However, he was ousted by the peoples revolution in 2006.
-Nepal was declared a Federal Democratic Republic secular state in 2008.
+However, he was ousted by the peoples' revolution in 2006.
+Nepal has declared a Federal Democratic Republic secular state in 2008.
 Nepal history is old and diverse.